University of Texas at Austin-The Tower

 Not all air handling unit installation sites are uniform; some require access to interstitial space, while others require elevator access.
 Some are rectangular, while others are polygons.
 Still others need to be built around existing walls, pipes or columns.

-“The tower is the namesake of the university and is what everyone looks to as the symbol of UT, so the university wanted to make sure the unit was installed without damaging the structure,” Kolar says.
+“The tower is the namesake of the university and is what everyone looks to as the symbol of UT, so the university wanted to make sure the unit was installed without damaging the structure,” Elmore says.
 “There was a 3-by-3-foot elevator to get something the size of a school bus up there.
-And it’s also a main pathway of the campus, so we couldn’t have large rigging because of the risk of dropping something on the students below.”
+And it’s also a main pathway of the campus, so we couldn’t have large rigging because of the risk of something falling on the students below.”

 The unit was constructed on site with simple rigging and elevator access during the campus’s two-week holiday break and was installed by the start of classes.